HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 #### Use multiple bgen/vcf

-If you imputed dataset is already splitted for example by single chromosomes and you have multiple bgen or VCF files, you can run association on all files using something like `genotypes_inputed = '/my/path/imputed_genotypes_chr*.bgen'`. **NB** The pipeline can not manage additional split on multiple files thus you have to set `step2_split = 'no_split'`.
+If you imputed dataset is already splitted for example by single chromosomes and you have multiple bgen or VCF files, you can run association on all files using something like `genotypes_imputed = '/my/path/imputed_genotypes_chr*.bgen'`. **NB** The pipeline can not manage additional split on multiple files thus you have to set `step2_split = 'no_split'`.

 Each file is processed independently and `.sample`, `.bgi` files are checked for each single input file and managed automatically as explained above for single file input.

+If the parameter `regenie_sample_file` is specified then this sample file is used for all bgen files.

 #### Large datasets